lunatech-labs/lunatech-competence-center-online/workshops/tdd-refactor-everything/slides/slides.md

 Note:
 * Code should be expressive enough to not need comments
 * Excessive branching / conditionals (cyclomatic complexity) may indicate that the code does more than one thing
-* Duplication should be avoided but only when the things will change for the same reason
+* Duplication should be avoided but only when two pieces of code will change for the same reason (for example, in tests)

 ## Guided refactoring